Jamal Bhuyan

-Jamal Haris Bhuyan (জামাল হ্যারিস ভূঁইয়া; born 10 April 1990) is a professional footballer who plays as a midfielder for Bangladesh Football League club Brothers Union.
+Jamal Haris Bhuyan (জামাল হ্যারিস ভূঁইয়া, /bn/; born 10 April 1990) is a professional footballer who plays as a midfielder for Bangladesh Football League club Brothers Union.
 Born in Denmark, he captains the Bangladesh national team.

 Early life

 Bhuyan was born in Glostrup, Denmark and grew up in the suburb of Brøndby Nord.
 His parents migrated to Denmark from Bangladesh in the late 1960s.
 At the age of 15, Bhuyan began playing for the youth team of Brøndby IF, scoring against F.C.
 Copenhagen's reserves.
 After the match, the opposition coach met him and offered him a place in the team, which Bhuyan accepted.

 By the time Bhuyan turned 16, he was on the verge of being promoted to the senior team of Copenhagen.
 However, his career was struck with a massive blow after he got stuck in the middle of a gang fight.
 He was shot four times.
 One of the bullets reportedly missed his heart by two centimetres.
 He found himself lying in the hospital bed after being in a coma for two days, later undergoing 12 surgeries, and although the chances of him playing professional football were slim, he returned to the game, eventually having to drop down to the lower divisions of Denmark.
 He later opened up in an interview about the difficulties he faced while returning to football, stating: "A few people around me, they died.
 But, you know, I survived.
 Because of the injury, I did not have any feeling in my right hand.
 So the doctors wanted to take some nerves from my foot and put it up in my arm.
 But I told them, I need my legs."